nullinside-development-group/.github/profile/README.md

     end
 ```

-## Codebases
+# Codebases

 1. **Templates:** Templates used when creating new git repos to create boilerplate code for applications.
    * [nullinside-template-desktop-gui](https://github.com/nullinside-development-group/nullinside-template-desktop-gui): A
      standard desktop application written in C# using Avalonia.
-Deploys application as a GitHub release.
+Deploys an application as a GitHub release.
 Includes code
      for checking for new releases of the application.
 2. **Website:** The codebases that explicitly support HTTP responses for (nullinside.com)[https://nullinside.com].
    * [nullinside-ui](https://github.com/nullinside-development-group/nullinside-ui): The frontend website UI.
 It also